 Heat Conducting Capacity

-Though hard anodized aluminium cookware is safe for oven still they are not recommended for induction cooking.
+Though hard anodized cookware is safe for an oven still it is not recommended for induction cooking.
 Stainless steel cookware is also safe for the oven as well as induction cooktops.

 The Process of Maintenance